XDeFi-tech/docs-new/developers/ethereum.md

 ### Experience functions

-When your account is connected to XDeFi Wallet, let's start experiencing more functions.
+When your account is connected to XDEFI Wallet, let's start experiencing more functions.

 #### Get the current account